Postponed Tokyo Olympics to open July 23 next year

 Only hours earlier, Mori had said he expected a decision from the International Olympic Committee (IOC) during the course of the week.

-But on Monday evening, he said an emergency teleconference had been held with the IOC and the date finalised.
+But yesterday evening he said an emergency teleconference had been held with the IOC and the date finalised.

-"We agreed that the timing of the event will be in summer as originally planned, considering the coronavirus... and a certain amount of time needed for preparations, selection and qualification of athletes," he added.
+“We agreed that the timing of the event will be in summer as originally planned, considering the coronavirus...and [the] amount of time needed for preparations, selection and qualification of athletes,” he added.

 The decision would also cause “minimum” disruption to the international sports calendar, the body said.